mux23/aws-scaleio/README.md

 Launch this template **currently in the US-West-1 (_aka N.California_) region only** using AWS Cloudformation.

+This template uses three 't2.medium' instances, which, in the N.California region, cost $0.068 per hour to run, so the AWS EC2 compute usage for this cluster should run you about $4.89/day to keep running.
+The template provisions six EBS volumes in total - three for the operating systems, and three 100-gigabyte volumes for storage.
+Pricing on EBS volumes is a little harder to figure out, but it should also be negligible.

 The password for the ScaleIO admin is 'F00barbaz'.
 Other places a password might be used, same thing.

 ###AWS Web GUI